To receive state funding, Alaska schools must have a minimum of 10 students. But some lawmakers are looking at raising the number to 20 or 25.

 Educator Cultural Camp taught teachers berry picking, fishing, and the importance of culturally relevant curriculum.

-Basketball could carry Wallace Ungwiluk 2,000 miles from his home in Gambell — if he accepts an offer to play for a Seattle high school.
+Basketball could carry Wallace Ungwiluk 2,000 miles from his home in Gambell — if he accepts the chance to play for a Seattle high school.

 Graduation speaker Evita Samuels, 33, “died [Tuesday] at the [Diomede] school where she was staying,” Troopers said Wednesday.
 Foul play is not suspected.